DBuildService/dbs-client/README.md

 Get sources of all components:

     mkdir dbs ; cd dbs
-    for c in dock dbs-client dbs-worker dbs-server ; do git clone https://github.com/DBuildService/$c.git
+    for c in dock dbs-client dbs-server ; do git clone https://github.com/DBuildService/$c.git
     done